acorg/slurm-pipeline/README.md

 `slurm-pipeline.py` accepts the following options:

-* `--specification filename`: as described above.
+* `--specification filename`: Described above.
 Required.
+* `--output filename`: Specify the file to which pipeline status information should be written to (in JSON format).
+Defaults to standard output.
 * `--force`: Will cause `SP_FORCE` to be set in the environment of step scripts with a value of `1`.
 It is up to the individual scripts to notice this and act accordingly.
 If `--force` is not used, `SP_FORCE` will be